db8bot/db8bot/README.md

 ## Basic Usage

-* The prefix of db8bot is `-`.
+* The prefix of db8bot is `/`.
-    * For general help, the support server & additional notes type `-help`.
+    * For general help, the support server & additional notes type `/help`.
-    * For the full commands list, type `-commands`.
+    * For the full commands list, type `/commands`.
-    * Each command is called using the prefix, in the following form: `-<command>` where <command> is the command.
-For example, to call the command ping, you would type `-ping`.
+    * Each command is called using the prefix, in the following form: `/<command>` where <command> is the command.
+For example, to call the command ping, you would type `/ping`.
     * Feel free to join [this support server](https://discord.gg/rEQc7C7) if additional help is needed!

 ## Features

 This is not a command list.
 Some of the descriptions after the dash are not actually how you use that command.
 Use `-commands` in a server with db8bot to find db8bot's full command list.
-  * Moderation:
-    * Admin/Mod Commands - mute
-    * Chat Management - purge & lockdown
+  * Moderation: purge
   * Utility Commands - server info, user info, bot info
   * General Chat Commands - generate embed messages, quickly generate a server invite link, say, DM person in server as bot.
   * Debate Comands - get research paper from Google Scholar/ResearchGate/arXiv, start then track a debate round, track current speech, end the tracked debate round, coin flip, get judge's paradigm from Tabroom